JKDataGuy/hello-world/README.md

 JKs training repository says whassup!

-This is the first time I've ever created anything on Git all by myself - what a big biy I am now!!!
+This is the first time I've ever created anything on Git all by myself - what a big boy I am now!!!